TheTechOddBug/lon-mirror/README.md

 top 50% -> density 42.50%  | lift 1.1860x

-This means OMNIA can be used not only as a ranking layer, but also as a practical filtering mechanism: smaller top-cut subsets contain a meaningfully higher density of primes than the raw candidate pool.

 This supports a second narrow claim:

 OMNIA enables non-trivial search-space reduction on tested prime candidate sets.